Diabetic Eye Treatment Atlanta

 Mild or moderate diabetic retinopathy is treated by lowering blood glucose and controlling blood pressure.

 Severe diabetic retinopathy may require retina laser surgery and/or injection of medicine into the eye.
-Both of these procedures are performed in the office by a retina specialist.

 Diabetic Macular Edema